 Serum TSH level is used to screen for primary hypothyroidism in most patients.
 In overt hypothyroidism, TSH levels are elevated, and free T4 levels are low.
 In subclinical hypothyroidism, TSH levels are elevated, and free T4 levels are normal.

-Labs should include evaluation for autoimmune thyroid diseases with levels of anti-thyroid antibodies: the thyroid peroxidase antibodies and anti-thyroglobulin antibodies.
-Particularly in patients with thyroid nodules, fine-needle aspiration biopsy should be considered.
+Labs should include evaluation for autoimmune thyroid diseases with levels of anti-thyroid antibodies such as the thyroid peroxidase antibodies.

 Hypothyroidism is mainly treated with levothyroxine monotherapy.

 Thyroid replacement treatment can exacerbate co-existing adrenal insufficiency.
-Patients with known or suspected adrenal insufficiency should be tested and treated for the adrenal insufficiency while awaiting results.
+Patients with known or suspected adrenal insufficiency should be tested and treated for adrenal insufficiency while awaiting results.
 Adrenal insufficiency can also be associated with subclinical hypothyroidism that is reversible with treatment of adrenal insufficiency.
-In patients who have confirmed adrenal insufficiency consider a reassessment of thyroid tests following adequate treatment of adrenal insufficiency.
+In patients who have confirmed adrenal insufficiency consider a reassessment of thyroid tests following an adequate treatment of adrenal insufficiency.
+It is important to rule out or treat adrenal insufficiency when a patient has severe hypothyroidism as in myxedema coma.

 Based on the 2012 Clinical Practice Guidelines for Hypothyroidism in Adults by American Association of Clinical Endocrinologists and the American Thyroid Association, therapy should be monitored and titrated based on TSH measurements.
-Serum free T4 can also be used.
+Serum-free T4 can also be used.
 Labs should be drawn every 4 to 8 weeks until target levels are achieved after starting the treatment, after any dose changes, changes in formulation or brand of levothyroxine, after starting or stopping of any medications that may affect levels.
-If stable, then monitoring interval can be extended to 6 months, and if stable then, further monitoring can be extended to 12 months or can be done at shorter intervals on a case-to-case basis along with clinical evaluation.
+If stable, then the monitoring interval can be extended to 6 months, and afterward if still, it is stable then, further monitoring can be extended to 12 months or can be done at shorter intervals on a case-to-case basis along with clinical evaluation.
 Central hypothyroidism should be monitored based on free T4 rather than TSH.

-Effective treatment should achieve a clinical improvement of signs and symptoms, along with an improved sense of patient well-being and normal TSH (or free T4 levels as applicable).
+Effective treatment helps to achieve a clinical improvement of signs and symptoms, along with an improved sense of patient well-being and normal TSH (or free T4 levels as applicable).
+However, since the symptoms of hypothyroidism are non-specific, if a patient's labs are normalized while on thyroid replacement treatment, it signifies that symptoms are not from hypothyroidism.
+This is a difficult situation that providers need to deal with and strong counseling skills are of great help.

-A comprehensive differential diagnosis workup is recommended for unresolved symptoms in the presence of biochemical euthyroidism.
+A comprehensive workup for other differentials is recommended for unresolved symptoms in the presence of biochemical euthyroidism.
 There is a lack of strong evidence supporting the routine inclusion of triiodothyronine (T3) preparations with levothyroxine in the treatment of hypothyroidism.
+FDA has approved treatment options such as armor or nature thyroid; however, it is important to understand that these formulations increase risks of cardiac arrhythmias.
+Moreover, these formulations are not approved for pregnant patients due to the T3 component as well as in thyroid cancer patients, where strict TSH goals are required.

-If symptoms persist despite normalization of TSH/free T4 levels, then consultation with an endocrinologist should also be considered.
+If symptoms persist despite normalization of TSH/free T4 levels, then non-endocrine etiologies should be considered.

-Differential diagnosis is based on signs and symptoms; for example, fatigue can point to iron deficiency anemia, sleep apnea, depression, and rheumatological diseases.
+Owing to the subtle signs and symptoms of hypothyroidism, the list of differential diagnoses is extensive.
+Differential diagnosis is based on signs and symptoms; for instance, fatigue can point to iron deficiency anemia, sleep apnea, depression, and rheumatological diseases.
+The following disorders may have to be considered in the differentials:

-Myxedema coma is a presentation of severe hypothyroidism and is an endocrine emergency.
-Early recognition and prompt treatment in the intensive care unit (ICU) is essential, and even then, mortality reaches 25% to 60%.
+Severe hypothyroidism may present as myxedema coma and is an endocrine emergency.
+Prompt recognition and early treatment in the intensive care unit (ICU) are essential, and even then, mortality reaches 25% to 60%.

 Supportive treatment should be provided in the intensive care unit with fluid and electrolyte management, ventilator support, vasopressors, treatment of coexisting acute illness, and hypothermia.